Forward trijet production in proton-nucleus collisions: gluon initiated channel: Introduction

-In addition, we supplement this manuscript with six appendices which intend to serve as a guide for the reader who is interested in following our calculations in more detail.
+In addition, we supplement this manuscript with six appendices which serve as a guide for the reader who is interested in following our calculations in more detail.
 Appendix \ref{app:Conventions and general identities} summarizes our conventions for our notation, Feynman rules, and some useful identities with color matrices.
 Appendix \ref{app: Spinor contractions} is devoted to our conventions for Dirac spinors, along with some identities useful to simplify the Dirac algebra in the perturbative factors, followed by some identities used to simplify the tensor structures involved in our calculations of gluon propagators.
 Appendix \ref{app: Useful integrals} includes the derivation of the ``plus" integrals via complex contours, as well as the transverse integrals (Fourier transforms) needed to simplify the integration over the loop momenta in the perturbative factors.
 Appendix \ref{app: Detailed of calculation of diagram R7} contains the detailed calculation of diagram R7, corresponding to the $g\to ggg$ subprocess with a double splitting topology and where all final state partons interact with the shockwave.
 In Appendix \ref{app: Kernels_and_Smatrices} we list our definitions for the kernels and $S$ matrices featured in our results for the trijet cross section presented in section \ref{sec: Cross section trijets}.
-Finally, in Appendix \ref{app: JIMWLK_cross_section} we present the explicit expressions for the high-energy evolution of the LO cross section for both the $gg$ and the $q\bar{q}$ channels, which intends to be complementary to our results found in section \ref{sec:Slow gluon lim}.
+Finally, in Appendix \ref{app: JIMWLK_cross_section} we present the explicit expressions for the high-energy evolution of the LO cross section for both the $gg$ and the $q\bar{q}$ channels, which are intended to complement the results presented in section \ref{sec:Slow gluon lim}.